baughmann/react-use-timer/README.md

 This returns `false` if the timer is paused.
 It only returns `true` when the timer is actively counting down.

+If you needs to know how much time elapsed between the ***last*** `start()` and `pause()`, you can get it like do:

+`Timer.lastElapsed`

+If you need to manually change the timer's time outside of normal user interaction (such as rewinding or skipping), you can do it by passing a decimal seconds number to

+`Timer.setSeconds(someNewValue)`

+This allows you to, for example, rewind the timer like so (note, this will only work once because `lastElapsed` only keeps track of the previous session):

+`Timer.setSeconds(Timer.seconds - Timer.lastElapsed)`

 #### Displaying the time remaining

 If you wish to tell the user how much time the they have left, you could easily just do something like